Not more than a few years ago, industry pundits thought the tools & home improvement category would be immune to eCommerce. A few reasons why:

 3. Smaller challenger brands will eat your lunch

 One of the most common comments we hear from our clients is: “Who are these challenger brands selling online?
 I just don’t recognize them from the brick-and-mortar world.”

 That’s because the virtual aisles online are indeed endless.
 Low barriers to entry for selling on Amazon empower small brands to reach more shoppers and defy the distribution moats large brands enjoy at The Home Depot, Lowe’s, etc. These challenger brands could easily steal away market share and gain ground if you’re not there — or even if you are, and not paying attention.

 See for yourself.
 Type a common search term like “kitchen sink faucet” in the search field on Amazon.
 We did, and our results yielded 30,000 items!
 There’s no way around it, you will find a proliferation of small challenger brands and low-priced imports making a play for your category on Amazon — this is very different than brick and mortar.

 It also underscores the importance that (1) not only do you need to make your products available on Amazon, but (2) you must clearly define your value proposition in light of the increased competition, and (3) figure out how to optimize your digital shelf so shoppers can find and choose your brand and not the competitor’s.

-To learn more, view our on-demand webinar The Amazon Imperative: How to accelerate sales in the Tools & Home Improvement category
+To learn more, download The Amazon Playbook for Tools & Home Improvement Brands.